juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/interface.rst

 .. note::
-    If you are using a high resolution display and the user interface looks too small, you could set the parameter :file:`highResDisplay=2` in the configuration file :file:`usrset.txt`.
+    If you are using a high-resolution display and the user interface looks too small, you could fix it by setting the parameter :file:`highResDisplay=2` in the configuration file :file:`usrset.txt`.

     To know where the :file:`usrset.txt` is, you can type in the Lua commander the following: